garimaj2108/Deceptive-Data-Visualization/README.md

-# Gun Control Saves Lives vs Gun Control does not have significant imapct on reduced loss of life
+# Gun Control Saves Lives vs Gun Control does not have significant imapct on Lives Saved

 # Project Outline